axiomhq/mcp-server-axiom/README.md

-# Axiom MCP
+# mcp-server-axiom

-An [Model Context Protocol](https://modelcontextprotocol.io/) server implementation for [Axiom](https://axiom.co) that enables AI agents to query your data using Axiom Processing Language (APL).
+A [Model Context Protocol](https://modelcontextprotocol.io/) server implementation for [Axiom](https://axiom.co) that enables AI agents to query your data using Axiom Processing Language (APL).

 ## Status